mistval/node-fetch-cache/README.md

 ### CommonJS

-This module supports both ESM and CommonJS.
+node-fetch-cache supports both ESM and CommonJS.
 If you are using CommonJS, you can import it like so:

 ```js
 const fetch = require('node-fetch-cache');